DirectAI/directai_sample_react/README.md

-DirectAI Sample React App
+# DirectAI Sample React App

+## Getting Started
-To launch frontend from root directory: `npm start`
+- To launch frontend from root directory: `npm start`
-To launch backend from root directory `node server.js`
+- To launch backend from root directory `node server.js`

 Take a look at `photoUpload.js` and `server.js` to get information on the core logic!